majest/go-temp-server/README.md

 TCP Server
 ===================

-Listens for TCP packets in specific formad and saves the to mysql
+Listens for TCP data in specific format and saves it to mysql